 - 1. Go to Settings. - 2.
-Touch Security > Advanced > Encryption & credentials. - Trusted credentials Touch to display the trusted system and user credentials. - User credentials Touch to display user credentials. - Install from storage Touch to install a secure certificate from the microSD card or internal storage. - Clear credentials Deletes all secure certificates and related credentials.
+Touch Security > Encryption & credentials. - Trusted credentials Touch to display the trusted system and user credentials. - User credentials Touch to display user credentials. - Install from storage Touch to install a secure certificate from the internal storage. - Clear credentials Deletes all secure certificates and related credentials.